 Honestly, when they ask me why do I TEDx, I don’t know what to reply.
 I guess I enjoy the “unknown” people make when they are around each other, and I believe people do something great for themselves and each other as long as they feel belonged to a community that accepts them.
-While I’m sure it’s good for everyone, I’ll let good things happen as I help bringing people together to inspire positive effect.
+While I’m sure it’s good for everyone, I’ll let good things happen as I help to bring people together to inspire a positive effect.

 TEDxTehran inspired me to be a better person, encouraging me to develop personal and interpersonal skills.
 I also try my best to do the same for others, especially in our team.
 In TEDxTehran, we have natural leaders, people who voluntarily dedicate and sometimes sacrifice their time and effort to bring a TED-like experience for others.